 Make easy work of zesting lemons

 If you want to make things easy on yourself, I highly suggest you invest in a microplane as it will make a much quicker job of zesting lemons.
 For years I zested lemons and other fruit on a traditional fine grater and hated every second of it until I finally broke down and bought a microplane.
 I have this one from Amazon and use it weekly.
-As of this posting, it’s about $9 and it takes up very little space in your pantry drawer.
 I zest the lemon peel right into a storage container that I keep in my freezer, so if I’m feeling extra lazy when I make a batch, I generally have enough stored to just skip that step.
+If you’re looking for a good citrus juicer, this is the one I use.

 A note for special diets